Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

-We investigated three high quality samples from the same batch, with a residual resistivity of approximately \resist{0.5}.
-On sample \#1 we performed simultaneous d.c.~resistivity, thermal conductivity and thermopower measurements down to 0.1\,K and for 0.2\,T $\leq B \leq$ 12\,T using the same soldered contacts, as described in Ref.~\onlinecite{pfau_2012}.
-Sample \#2 was used to extend the resistivity data down to 0.03\,K on another set-up applying an a.c.~technique.
-We also performed Hall-effect measurements on sample \#3 down to 0.05\,K and up to 15\,T. The magnetic field $B$ was always applied perpendicular to the $c$-axis.
-The currents for resistivity and thermal transport were parallel to $B$, for the Hall-effect perpendicular to $c$ and $B$.
+We investigated three high quality samples from the same batch, with residual resistivities of approximately \resist{0.5}.
+On sample \#1 we performed simultaneous dc~resistivity, thermal conductivity and thermopower measurements down to 0.1\,K and for 0.2\,T $\leq B \leq$ 12\,T using soldered contacts as in Ref.~\onlinecite{pfau_2012}.
+Sample \#2 was used to extend the resistivity data down to 0.03\,K on another setup applying an ac~technique.
+We also performed Hall-effect measurements on sample \#3 down to 0.05\,K and up to 15\,T. The magnetic field $B$ was always applied perpendicular to the $c$ axis.
+The currents for resistivity and thermal transport were parallel to $B$, for the Hall effect perpendicular to $c$ and $B$.

 Figures \ref{fig:1}(a) and \ref{fig:1}(b) show the low-temperature magnetoresistivity $\rho(B)$ and the isothermal, field-dependent thermopower $S(B)$, respectively.
 The Lorenz ratio $L(B)/\mathrm{L_0} = \kappa(B)\rho(B) /T\mathrm{L_0}$ obtained from magnetoresistance and thermal conductivity $\kappa$ using Sommerfeld's constant $\mathrm{L}_0 = \pi^2k_B^2/3e^2$, is shown in Fig.~\ref{fig:1}(c) only for 490\,mK, because of an enhanced noise level at lower temperatures.
-Considering the $B$-$T$ phase diagram of \ybrhsi~\cite{gegenwart_2006}, it is natural to relate the low-field ($B<2$\,T) behaviour of all these quantities to the signatures of the QCP and the surrounding non-Fermi liquid regime.
-Since our field range for the measurements on sample \#1 is limited to above 0.2\,T, we observe only the high-field branch of these signatures, which extends to roughly 2\,T. Nevertheless, our measurements agree with previously reported results: the step in magnetoresistance \cite{gegenwart_2007}, the pronounced minimum in $S(B)/T$ \cite{hartmann_2010} and the minimum of the isothermal Lorenz ratio \cite{pfau_2012b} are clearly visible.
+Considering the $B$-$T$ phase diagram of \ybrhsi~\cite{gegenwart_2006}, it is natural to relate the low-field ($B<2$\,T) behavior of all these quantities to the signatures of the QCP and the surrounding non-Fermi liquid regime.
+These signatures are in agreement with previously reported results: the step in magnetoresistance \cite{gegenwart_2007}, the pronounced minimum in $S(B)/T$ \cite{hartmann_2010} and the minimum of the isothermal Lorenz ratio \cite{pfau_2012b} are clearly visible.